ZizouHe/reading-notes/contents/DL.md

 ## Unsupervised Learning

-1. Representation learning with contrastive predictive coding
+1. Representation Learning with Contrastive Predictive Coding
+1. A Simple Framework for Contrastive Learning of Visual Representations